microsoft/dynamics-365-contact-center/README.md

 ### Common CTI Driver Configuration

-**⚠️ IMPORTANT NOTICE:** The external URL method for loading CTI drivers (Approach 2) is deprecated and will be removed on September 19, 2025.
+**IMPORTANT NOTICE:** The external URL method for loading CTI drivers (Approach 2) is deprecated and will be removed on September 19, 2025.
 Please use the Web Resource approach (Approach 1) for all new implementations and migrate existing implementations immediately.

 Before proceeding with platform-specific setup, understand the approaches available for configuring custom CTI drivers using the `useCustomCTI` flag: